house-of-vanity/house-of-vanity.github.io/content/posts/wg-xray.md

    ```

    This adds a default route (`0.0.0.0/0`) to the `vpn` routing table, directing marked traffic to the `homenet` gateway (which should be the VPN interface).

----

-By combining Xray with WireGuard and configuring your Mikrotik router, you create a secure and selective VPN setup that can help bypass network restrictions for specific clients.
-Remember to replace placeholder values like `<server_private_key>`, `<client_private_key>`, and `<server_public_key>` with your actual keys.